google/mangle/readthedocs/datalog.md

 ```

 The first rule says that `reachable` contains all rows of `knows` table.
-Conceptually, the second rule says that whenever an entry in the `reachable`
+Conceptually, the second rule says that whenever an entry in the
-table can be connected further, then a new entry should be added.
+`knows` table can be connected to one in the `reachable` table, then we

-Real datalog engines do not need to try out all possible values.
-They
+should add add a new entry.
+When all such entries are added, we know
-use more efficient operations such as joins and incremental computation.
+who can reach whom.
+This is called a fixed point.

 ## The Safety Condition